nagylzs/micropython-wifi-setup/README.md

 It also does work under linux, but I did not write documentation for that yet.

-* Download and install python 3.7 https://www.python.org/downloads/windows/
+* Download and install python 3.7 or higher https://www.python.org/downloads/windows/
 * Download and install node js LTS https://nodejs.org/en/download/
 * Install yarn as administrator: